Benjamin-Riordan/pp2-how-well-do-you-know-star-wars/README.md

 # USER EXPERIENCE

 ## Initial Discussion
-I wanted the user to learn about starwars in a quizz format and give funny feedback about the questions
+I wanted the user to learn about starwars in a quiz format and give funny feedback about the questions

 ## User Stories
 Based on the target audience and their needs, the following user stories were identified: